AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## Color Scale and Color Range

-It's possible to add Color Range and use Color Scale in AnyChart Seat Maps.
+It is possible to add Color Range and use Color Scale in AnyChart Seat Maps.
 Color Range looks like a range bar, colored as gradient or like a number of colored boxes, each presenting a range of values.
 It is rather useful in identifying the value that each point on a map presents.

 To make it work properly set the colors and the type of the Color Scale.
-You can find information about Color Scale adjusting in the [Color Scale & Color Range article](../ColorRange).
+You can find information about Color Scale adjusting in the [Color Scale](../Scales) & [Color Range article](../ColorRange).

 Now, look at the next sample.
 The ranges are set as an array.
 Each range has its own color defined through the data set.